zhuoqiw/zhushi/README.md

 ## TBD

 1. motor encode trigger camera
+1. move motor codec into PLC
-1. camera trigger source from one
+1. use one source to trigger camera
+1. move PCL to another pc unit